theodale/TFM/README.md

 ### TODO

 - Ensure full fee flexibilty.
 For example, in transfers, a fee can only be charged to the sender and recipient.
+- Ask about exercise -> two step?
+DoS possibility?
+- Liquidation never involves the deletion of a strategy?

 ### Web2